miouge/manga-java-tools/README.md

 Unpack : this module will be used to unpack images from original MANGA files ( .CBZ or .CBR or .PDF)
 - concerning CBR (rar 5 is not supported as we rely to com.github.junrar to uncompress such file)

-Stat : will be used to walk along the images of unpacked content then output statistics about theirs sizes (min/max/average/standard deviation)
+Stat : this module will be used to walk along the images of unpacked content then output statistics about theirs sizes (min/max/average/standard deviation)
        can also be used to exclude images based on size consideration

 AutoCropper : will be used to crop the images (ie remove any useless part of the original image like white margin, margin with scan artefact, page number, useless white or black areas ...).